artursDerkintis/YouTube/README.md

 #TODO
 Its not even close to ready.

-It has no unit tests yet, because for now the app's structure is in my head.
+It has some unit tests but not enough.

 Still to implement:
       *like/dislike